danichese/Full-Stack-Roadmap/README.md

 https://roadmap.sh/full-stack

-This project will showcase understanding of Full Stack concepts
+This project will showcase understanding of Full Stack concepts.

+1st project to build portfolio page.